 Stress-reduction techniques, such as yoga or meditation, can help as well.

 If you're already experiencing sleep maintenance insomnia, getting active with your treatment is a good idea.
 When you're lying in bed trying to sleep, staring anxiously at the clock isn't going to help.

 Instead, work on relaxation techniques such as deep breathing, progressive muscle relaxation, and guided imagery.
 Focusing on something calming can help you drift off to sleep in no time.
 It's also helpful to limit your activities when you're awake and not to eat or drink anything late at night—these things can impact how quickly you fall asleep.

 Sleep Reset uses personalized coaching and cognitive behavioral therapy for insomnia (CBT-I) techniques to help you overcome sleep anxiety.
 With Sleep Reset, you can figure out what's causing your middle insomnia so that you can get a better night's rest.
 You'll be able to wake feeling refreshed and energized each morning.

 Sleep Reset gets you back on track and helps you sleep each night soundly.
 Don’t spend another night watching the clock tick.
-If you’re ready to conquer your middle insomnia, take the sleep assessment.
+If you’re ready to conquer your middle insomnia, take the sleep quiz.